bostick/tabit-file-format/description/tabit-file-format-description.md

 The `magic` bytes for .tbt files are `0x54 0x42 0x54` which are ASCII values for `TBT`.

 The `versionNumber` byte is a value such as `0x6f` or `0x72`.

+TabIt 2.03 may save files as different versions depending on the features that the file uses.

+* No special features are used: saved as version `0x6f`

+* Uses Alternate Time Regions: saved as version `0x70`

+* Uses modulation or pitch bending: saved as version `0x72`

 `tempo1` is the tempo of the song, but only stored in a byte.
 For the actual tempo, see `tempo2`.